WHIPS-team/WHIPS4/README.rst

 1. Install the program and run the built-in test module to confirm that it is working properly.
 Installation instructions can be found in the WHIPS user guide.
+***note: user guide for version 4 forthcoming***

 2. Download whatever data you plan to process.
-Currently, the program is designed to process OMI NO2 DOMINO level 2 data, OMI NO2 NASA level 2 data, MOPITT CO data, NASA MODIS AOD level 2 data, and OMI SO2 level 2 data.
+Currently, the program is designed to process OMI NO2 DOMINO level 2 data, OMI NO2 NASA level 2 data, MOPITT CO data, NASA MODIS AOD level 2 data, OMI SO2 level 2 data, TROPOMI NO2 level 2 data, and TROPOMI SO2 level 2 data.
 See the detailed documentation for the --filelist argument for locations of data.